 After Pipo’s death in 1426, his widow Borbála left the castle behind to Palatine Héderváry Lőrinc in 1438.
 Her only condition was, that István and Imre, the sons of Héderváry Lőrinc would let her handle the castle until the end of her life.
 We find the castle of Ozora in the hands of Lőrinc and Ferenc, the sons of Héderváry Miklós in 1491 who received it as a “new” gift from King Ulászló II.

 Unfortunately, this money has never arrived in Nándorfehérvár, and it fell in 1521.
 King Louis (Lajos) II took away Ozora and its villages from the unfaithful and greedy Héderváry.
 Instead, the young king gave it to his greedy and unfaithful treasurer Thurzó Elek of Bethlenfalva in 1524.
 The Kingdom of Hungary sank into a financial crisis and the king led fewer soldiers against the Ottomans in 1526 than he would have liked to.

 Lord Héderváry Ferenc seemed to have paid the loan back to his wife because Ozora was in his widow’s hand in 1530 when Lord Török Bálint took it by force.
 Lord Török was at this time siding with the usurper King Habsburg Ferdinand, in this period of the lethal Dual Kingship of Hungary.
-When it happened, Lord Török took care of plundering the silver and gold jewellery of Héderváry’s widow.
+When it happened, Lord Török took care of plundering the silver and gold jewelry of Héderváry’s widow.
 Later, in 1537 Ozora was plundered again by the men of Török Bálint.

 The troops of the Pasha of Buda took Ozora from its castellan, Csakar Ferenc in 1543.
 The Ottomans restored it and placed a garrison in it, then it had belonged to the Turks for 140 years.
 The Habsburgs took it back in 1687, after the retaking of Buda.
 The castle went to Palatine Esterházy Pál whose family had the building reshaped in the Baroque style in the 18th century.
 The castle became a prison in the 19th century, then it was turned into a granary.
 The rebuilding and the archeological work started only in 1970.
 Now, you can take delight in a fully restored beautiful castle.